fsprojects-archive/zzarchive-Cricket/README.md

 * [Orleans](http://research.microsoft.com/en-us/projects/orleans/) - This is a Microsoft research project aiming to simplfy the development of scalable cloud based services, with a high level of abstraction over the actor programming model.
 * [F# Core](http://msdn.microsoft.com/en-us/library/ee370357.aspx) - The FSharp.Core library actually has its own actor implementation in the form of the `MailboxProcessor<'T>` type.

-F# Actor in no way aims to be a clone of either of these however it does draw on the ideas in all of the above frameworks as well as Erlang and OTP.
-Instead F# actor aims to be as simple and safe to use as possible hopefully making it very difficult for you to shoot or self in the foot.
+Cricket in no way aims to be a clone of either of these however it does draw on the ideas in all of the above frameworks as well as Erlang and OTP.
+Cricket aims to be as simple and safe to use as possible hopefully making it very difficult for you to shoot or self in the foot.

 ## Building